sig-gis/Liberia_NSC_ForestMonitoringTraining/09_class_GEE/02_classification.md

 <img align="center" src="../images/class-gee/randomforest.png" hspace="15" vspace="10" width="600">

-*Resource:* For some background on Random Forest, you can go to the [Machine Learning page](https://sig-gis.github.io/Liberia_NSC_ForestMonitoringTraining/02_Intro_MachineLearning) in this website, and another brief intro can be found at this [website](https://www.ibm.com/think/topics/random-forest).
+*Resource:* For some background on Random Forest, you can go to the <a href="https://sig-gis.github.io/Liberia_NSC_ForestMonitoringTraining/02_Intro_MachineLearning" target="_blank" rel="noopener noreferrer">Machine Learning page</a> on this website, and another brief intro can be found at <a href="https://www.ibm.com/think/topics/random-forest" target="_blank" rel="noopener noreferrer">this website</a>.

 First, we select the predictor variables we want the classifier to use.
 This is where we can remove bands as we refine the model.
 We remove any `constant` bands which are leftover artifacts from our exported image.
 Then, we train the `ee.Classifier.smileRandomForest()` classifier with 200 trees, the prepped training points, the selected LULC class band, and the selected prediction bands.